 Media Coordinator & Fishing Tech/Tackle Consultant

 Although he spends the majority of his time on our local waters, Jeff loves to travel and fish as well.
-He enjoys going on trips for to fly fish for steelhead up north, trout in the mountains, and has spent some time fishing offshore and inshore in Costa Rica as well.
+He enjoys going on trips to fly fish for steelhead up north, trout in the mountains, and has spent some time fishing offshore and inshore in Costa Rica, and Australia.
 Jeff’s bucket list of future trips is never-ending, and he will continue to travel and fish the world as time goes on.
 He also writes for some fishing magazines, and shares a lot of his experiences and photography via social media.
 The best way to follow him is through his instagram page, @JeffLomonaco.
 Jeff lives and breathes fishing, and his passion for this way of life shines through in everything that he does.

 Rigging Specialist & Fishing Tech/Tackle Consultant